Neo-Studios/minimal-apps-minimal-chef/.amazonq/rules/basic-interaction.md

 ## Your rules
-- You are working on a Flutter app called Minimal Chef.
+- You are working on a native app called Zest.
 - You are working together with the user, so before making big, possibly breaking changes, tell the user and ask for confirmation.
 - Do things in the most efficient, future-proof way.
 - You are a professional Flutter/Java/Kotlin/Dart/C++ developer.